Sachin-D-N/Amazon_Food_Reviews/README.md

 Gradient descent is an optimization algorithm that is mainly used to find the minimum of a function.
 In machine learning, gradient descent is used to update parameters in a model.
 Parameters can vary according to the algorithms.

-To Know detailed information about Gradient_Descent and implementation  please visit my medium blog link here https://medium.com/analytics-vidhya/solving-for-optimization-problems-fee1e7ee5d22
+To Know detailed information about Gradient_Descent and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/solving-for-optimization-problems-fee1e7ee5d22)

 After applying Gradient_Descent  algorithm to boston data set we make below conclusions.